DataDog/heroku-buildpack-datadog/README.md

 If you are using a Postgres add-on in your Heroku application (for example, Heroku Postgres), you can enable the Datadog Postgres integration by setting an environment variable:

 ```
-heroku config:set ENABLE_HEROKU_POSTGRES=true
+heroku config:set DD_ENABLE_HEROKU_POSTGRES=true
 ```

 By default, this integration assumes the Postgres connection URL is defined in an environment variable called `DATABASE_URL` (this is the default configuration for Heroku Postgres and other Postgres add-ons).

-If your connection URL is defined in a different environment variable, or you want to configure more than 1 Postgres instance, set the `POSTGRES_URL_VAR` environment variable to the comma-separated variable names of your connection strings.
-For example, if you have 2 Postgres instances and the connection strings are stored in `POSTGRES_URL1` and `POSTGRES_URL2`, set `POSTGRES_URL_VAR` accordingly:
+If your connection URL is defined in a different environment variable, or you want to configure more than 1 Postgres instance, set the `DD_POSTGRES_URL_VAR` environment variable to the comma-separated variable names of your connection strings.
+For example, if you have 2 Postgres instances and the connection strings are stored in `POSTGRES_URL1` and `POSTGRES_URL2`, set `DD_POSTGRES_URL_VAR` accordingly:

 ```
-heroku config:set POSTGRES_URL_VAR=POSTGRES_URL1,POSTGRES_URL2
+heroku config:set DD_POSTGRES_URL_VAR=POSTGRES_URL1,POSTGRES_URL2
 ```

 ### Enabling other integrations